Manual Reference Pages - walk (n)

 -dead Stop with FALSE if some deadlock state is found; shorthand for -f "-L.dead".

--c n walk stops with result OPEN if the length of the path taken exceeds n.
+-c n walk stops with result OPEN if the length of the path taken exceeds n (unless -loop passed).

 -t s walk stops with result OPEN if more than s seconds elapsed since walk was called.